Martini310/Trip_Cost_Calc/README.md

        - There are 5 types of fuel to choose from.
 An app checks the average price of a checked fuel type in user voivodeship based on geolocation.
       [Web page with fuel prices](https://www.autocentrum.pl/paliwa/ceny-paliw/).
-If there is a problem with determining user’s location, an average price from country will be used instead.
+If there is a problem with determining user's location, an average price from country will be used instead.
    2.
       - Second way is to set fuel price manually using slider.
 Step of the slider is 0.01 PLN.